Dream Logic: Reviews

 AOL TV writer Jane Boursaw wrote, "The whole storyline with the creepy dual-personality doc and the mind-control-dreams was good, though I sort of knew the doc must be involved from the beginning.
 I also wonder how it fits in with the alternate universe."
 The A.V.
-Club's Zack Handlen graded the episode with a B−.
+Clubs Zack Handlen graded the episode with a B−.
 Ken Tucker from Entertainment Weekly believed that "in some ways, this was one of the less-distinctive, more X-Files-ish episodes of Fringe on Thursday night...
 But as usual, there was another narrative layer at work here" involving a grieving Olivia.
-IGN's Ramsey Isler rated the episode 7.4/10, explaining the case-of-the-week failed to have "excitement, surprise, and suspense" and lacked "what makes a typical Fringe episode unique and intriguing".
+IGNs Ramsey Isler rated the episode 7.4/10, explaining the case-of-the-week failed to have "excitement, surprise, and suspense" and lacked "what makes a typical Fringe episode unique and intriguing".
 While calling certain parts "kind of boring", Isler did however praise the episode's directing, acting, sets, and other technical aspects.
 He concluded his review by noting the best part of "Dream Logic" was the ending depicting a young Peter, "It's a haunting scene, and it adds yet another stone in this long pathway to revelation that the Fringe team is building up to...
 But besides that great little scene at the end, I thought this was an average episode.
 Granted, Fringes 'average' episodes are still better than a lot of the other stuff on TV."

 "This latest episode was all about dreams, which was pretty ironic considering it nearly put me to sleep.
 Not that this was a particularly bad episode, just a bland one.
 I'm most intrigued by Fringe when the overarching plot is at play, like last week's tremendously awesome episode.
 This week, I guess I was fine with it — thanks largely due to the cool effects seen in the accidental killers' waking-dreams — but I'm not satisfied with 'fine,' certainly not when it comes to Fringe."